elschroder/babel_node/README.md

 # Babel Punto de Encuentro Foundation
   A Barcelona based Foundation that intervines in the neighborhood of Sam Sam in the district of Diamaguène-SICAP Mbao Pikine city, Senegal.
-  Also it works locally with immigrant integration with a variety of projects.
+  Also it works locally with immigrant integration on a variety of projects.

+## Key features
+#### Tumblr blogging integration